Desmond Devenish

-Desmond Thomas Devenish is an English-American filmmaker, producer, and writer.
+Desmond Thomas Devenish is a British-American writer, director, actor, and producer.

 Early life

 Devenish was born in Manhattan, New York City to Louise Devenish (née Mellion), appraiser and professor of fine and decorative arts and Thomas Devenish, a New York dealer of fine English furniture, born in England to parents who were vaudevillians.

 Among the schools Devenish attended were Saint David's School (New York City), Riverdale Country School, John F. Kennedy High School (New York City), Tisch School of the Arts at New York University, Marymount Manhattan College, where he received his BA in Theatre Arts, and The Los Angeles Film School.